Agera (festival)

-Agera (East Indian:आगेरा) is a thanksgiving harvest festival celebrated by the Roman Catholic community of Mumbai primarily the East Indians.
+Agera (East Indian: आगेरा) is a thanksgiving harvest festival celebrated by the Roman Catholic community of Mumbai primarily the Bombay East Indians.
+This festival is also celebrated in Mumbai, Thane, Raigad and Vasai.

 This traditional harvest festival is held in the beginning of October, when the grain would be ready for harvest, and lasted for five days.
 This Festival was celebrated by East Indian families all over Mumbai.

 This festival would commence with the priest in every community, going down to the fields to bless the newly harvested crop and giving thanks to God, along with the farmers and villagers.

 After coming together in prayer, the community would celebrate with delicious food, singing and dance.